top of page

 Early Learning Matters

-Research shows that children as young as 3 years old can begin to understand value and exchange, and by age 7, many are able to understand basic saving and spending habits.
+Research shows that children as young as 3 years old can begin to understand value and exchange, and by age 7, many are able to understand basic saving and spending concepts.
 Starting young helps build a strong financial foundation.

 (Source: University of Cambridge, The Money Advice Service)